 In 2022, acting pursuant to para.
-2.1 (Resolution No. 13/1834/2021 of the Supervisory Board of the Warsaw Stock Exchange S.A. of March 29, 2021), the General Meeting adopted Agora S.A.'s Diversity Policy with regard to the members of the Management Board and the Supervisory Board.
+2.1 (Resolution No. to propose candidates to this body all the requirements 13/1834/2021 of the Supervisory Board of the Warsaw Stock and recommendations they should meet.
+Despite this, the Exchange S.A. of March 29, 2021), the General Meeting current composition of both the Management Board and adopted Agora S.A.'s Diversity Policy with regard to the the Supervisory Board in 2023 reflected most of the criteria members of the Management Board and the Supervisory underlying the aforementioned policy.
+The exception was the Board. issue of 30% female representation on the body.

-It should be noted that Agora has limited influence in shaping the composition of the body overseeing its activities, but nevertheless each time it indicates to the entities entitled to propose candidates to this body all the requirements and recommendations they should meet.
-Despite this, the current composition of both the Management Board and the Supervisory Board in 2023 reflected most of the criteria underlying the aforementioned policy.
-The exception was the issue of 30% female representation on the body.
+It should be noted that Agora has limited influence in shaping the composition of the body overseeing its activities, but nevertheless each time it indicates to the entities entitled